nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 And we did outreach activities like a guest post on the _Jupyter Blog_ to share what we learned.

-There will be a QR code on the last slide that will include a link to our workshop materials, details about outcomes, and the _Jupyter Blog_ post.
+The QR code on the last slide will take you to that post.
 :::